 - A 15 minutes’ rest period shall be allowed after a period of 2 hours of continuous work

-- Exceptions in the above mentioned provisions can be made if they hinder effective training schedules or pose problems with watch keeping duties especially in deck, engine room and catering departments.
+- Exceptions in the above mentioned provisions can be made if they hinder effective training schedules or pose problems with watch keeping duties especially in the deck, engine room and catering departments.

 - Any exceptions made shall be duly recorded and compensated

-According to ILO Maritime Labor convention, 2006, these conditions of ship working hours shall be followed by all member nations of the convention by means of setting the maximum number of work hours or minimum number of rest hours, a limit which shall not be exceeded in a given period of time.
+According to ILO Maritime Labor convention, 2006, these conditions of ship working hours shall be followed by all member nations of the convention by means of setting the maximum number of work hours or a minimum number of rest hours, a limit which shall not be exceeded in a given period of time.